MegaGameSociety/WatchTheSkiesDashboard/README.md

 This will start the server.

+To start the server locally and setup the test database, you will need postgresql installed with a root/root user.

 If you need to reset to seed after creating the database, run rake db:reset

 Other rake commands available via rake -T